wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 No matter if you have 1 or 1,000 affiliates, you can track them all.

+=== Automatic Affiliate Approval ===

+Automatically approve newly registered affiliates so they can start promoting your products.

+=== Manual Affiliate Approval ===

+Do you want to work with selected affiliates?
+With the manual approval option you can approve/decline each affiliate application.

 === Flat Rate or Percentage Based Payouts ===

 You decide how you want to reward your affiliates.
 You can choose to pay your affiliates a flat rate per order, or choose to pay them a percentage of every order they initiate.